 Abstract

 Non-operative management of acute appendicitis has seen an increasing trend in the management of acute appendicitis, especially after the Covid-19 outbreak.
-With better imaging modalities like computerized tomography and better broad-spectrum antibiotics, non-operative treatment of acute appendicitis is now being considered as an alternative to appendectomy.
+With better imaging modalities like computerized tomography and better broad-spectrum antibiotics, non-operative treatment of acute appendicitis is now considered as an alternative to appendectomy.
 This article will investigate the role of non-operative treatment of acute appendicitis in adults and children and compare its efficacy and recurrence rate.
-We will also look at the type and duration of antibiotic therapy.
+We will look at the type and duration of antibiotic therapy.
 The effectiveness of non-operative treatment is also compared with appendectomy in the treatment of acute appendicitis.

 Keywords- “appendicolith”,” antibiotics”,” acute appendicitis” “conservative treatment”” non-operative treatment “and “recurrence”